Lucy Anne Rogers Butler: Formative years

 Reared in a household which adhered to "the strict discipline of the Wesleyan Methodist tradition," and "well educated" in comparison to the children of other families of her era according to Toni Ann Laidlaw, a professor of education at Dalhousie University who researched Butler's life, Annie Rogers was just eight years old when her mother died in 1849, and was laid to rest at the Yarmouth Mountain Cemetery in Yarmouth County, Nova Scotia.
 Her father then remarried – to Rebecca Crosby (1817-1884) sometime around 1850.
 Shortly thereafter, her father and his second wife greeted the arrival of a daughter, Alice (1851-1857), followed by sons, Franklin (1853-1881) and Clarence Rogers (1857-1912) (all of whom were half-siblings to Lucy Anne Rogers).
 At least one of her brothers grew up to become a mariner.
-Their sister, Mary Eliza, went on to wed George Smith, but died young in 1864, as did their older sister, Ruth, who passed away in 1850.
-Like their mother, Ruth and Mary were both interred at the Yarmouth Mountain Cemetery.
+Their sister, Mary Eliza, went on to wed George Smith, but died young in 1864, as did their older sister, Ruth, who died in 1850.